sonatype-nexus-community/iq-success-metrics2/README.md

 Example (Windows):  create-data.bat http://localhost:8070 admin admin123 monthly.json

-*The script will detect if python3 is available in order to generate additional data*
+The script will check if python3 is available.
+If so, it will generate additional an data file

 All output files are saved to the current directory